 Flickr is first and foremost a “community”, with “tens of billions of photos and its 2 million groups”.

 Here again, you’ll have enough to satisfy all your desires, even the most pressing ones (i.e. if you need an image on the spot).

 “Photos for everyone”.
 This is the motto of Unsplash, a website that stands out from the first two.

-Unsplash offers royalty free images in high resolution: you will find very high quality photos, particularly suitable for companies and business.
+Acquired by Getty Images at the end of March 2021, Unsplash offers royalty free images in high resolution: you will find very high quality photos, particularly suitable for companies and business.

 The pictures are mostly original.

 Compared to Unsplash, Pexels is a more classic image bank, which is closer to what Pixabay, for example, can do.

 The choice of photos is quite large.